scipy/scipy.org/www/getting-started.rst

 the maximum of a Bessel function.
 If you have worked with numerical computation environments before, what follows looks very familiar.

-This assumes you have installed the Scipy stack, for example following the instructions in :doc:`install`.
+This assumes you have installed the SciPy stack, for example following the instructions in :doc:`install`.

 .. sourcecode:: ipython